upbound/docs/content/providers/provider-azure/authentication.md

   > azure.json
 ```

-The `azure.json` file in the command above contains the client ID, secret, and
+The `azure.json` file in the preceding command contains the client ID, secret, and
 tenant ID of your subscription.

-Finally, use `kubectl` to associate your Azure credentials file with a generic
+Next, use `kubectl` to associate your Azure credentials file with a generic
 Kubernetes secret.

 ```shell